Singled Out for God

 The men and women God calls to live a life-long single commitment often work full-time making God present in the world.
 They dedicate their time, gifts and resources to church and to their communities.
 They are people of prayer who know the truth that a prayerful intimate relationship with God is the “power-house” of grace for the activities to which they are called.

 "Do you not feel called to marriage or religious life?
 Have you considered that maybe you are being called to the single life – the vocation that does not look like a vocation?

-Most outsiders assume that a vocation to the single life means the person rejects marriage or is desirous of a life of “consecrated virginity in the world.”
+Most outsiders assume that a vocation to the single life means that the person rejects marriage or is desirous of a life of “consecrated virginity in the world.”
 Most single people would not identify with this.

 Lack of Permanence

 This is a characteristic of the vocation; a willingness to follow what is being asked of one now with an understanding that the "now" may extend to a lifetime.
 A decision to remain single for life does not seem an important part of this vocation.

 Lack of Defined Apostolate

 This too is a characteristic of the vocation.
 The primary emphasis is on doing what is being asked of you now; it may indeed be a lifelong commitment to a specific field.
 It often is manifested in doing what is right under one’s nose.

 Lack of Public Dimension